 In fact, a whopping more than 70 percent of all unemployed people chose not to apply for unemployment insurance benefits in 2016.
 Unfortunately, more often than not, the reason why unemployed people choose not to apply for unemployment benefits is that they assume, often wrongly, that they do not qualify for these benefits.

-But just one free consultation with an experienced employment law attorney in Los Angeles or elsewhere in California can clarify whether or not you are eligible to receive unemployment benefits in your particular situation.
+But just one consultation with an experienced employment law attorney in Los Angeles or elsewhere in California can clarify whether or not you are eligible to receive unemployment benefits in your particular situation.

 Let’s review some of the most common scenarios, in which people assume, often wrongly, that they are ineligible to receive unemployment benefits:

 If you voluntarily left your job, you may still be entitled to unemployment benefits, but only as long as you had good cause connected with the work.
 Meaning: if there has been a substantial change to your original conditions of employment, and that change had a negative impact on you and/or your health, you may be deemed eligible for unemployment benefits.

 For example, let’s say your employer reduced your pay by a third or 50 percent, or you are being required to complete more tasks than you can reasonably be expected to handle in your particular circumstances.
 In these situations, you may qualify for benefits.

 Most of you do not know this, but in order to deny you unemployment benefits after your firing, your employer will have to demonstrate evidence that you are guilty of misconduct or gross negligence.
 Generally, however, you may be eligible to receive unemployment benefits even if you were terminated.